 During the year of the Sawyer Seminar (AY 2019-2020), on ongoing community of scholar-participants will meet every other week for a lunchtime Seminar Workshop.
 Each session will have a main, invited presenter.
 Roughly one-third of these are Pittsburgh-based (and, in many cases, also ongoing Seminar participants) and two-thirds are external invitees.
 The two-day visits of these invited speakers will also include a separate public lecture at which all are welcome.
-The schedule for these public talks will be posted by April 2019.
+These public talks will be announced here soon during summer/fall 2019.

 Friday Workshop Schedule (all from 12n-2pm)

 - September 6: Matthew Edney, University of Southern Maine